emdete/python-mtp/README.md

 If you for example upload a file to a location / name that already exists you get no explicit error code but often just a -1.

-Setting the debugging level is of some help.
+Setting the debugging level is of some help (LIBMTP\_DEBUG=255)

+Some files doesn't seem to be "Media" and are not shown via mtp (for me .gpx files did not apear).